 2 hours.
 Fall.
 An introduction to the anatomical, empirical and clinical aspects of neuropsychology with an emphasis upon assessment administration and scoring competencies.
 Fixed, flexible and process battery approaches will be demonstrated in a weekly practice lab component of the course.
 Additional course fee required.
-Prerequisites: PSYD 509 Biological Basis of Behavior (or equivalent), PSYD 521 Personality Assessment and PSYD 522 Cognitive Assessment.
+Prerequisites: PSYD 521 Personality Assessment and PSYD 522 Cognitive Assessment.